-PERFORMANCE STANDARDS FOR STUDENTS IN THE ASSOCIATE DEGREE NURSING PROGRAM
+PERFORMANCE STANDARDS FOR STUDENTS IN THE ASSOCIATE DEGREE NURSING PROGRAM accommodations or modifications, the applicant should consult with the Health Sciences and Public Service division chair.

 In compliance with the 1990 Americans with Disabilities Act, the following standards have been established.